 If a dog is continuously barking, it is effectively a public nuisance.
 Please call Animal Control at 311 and, upon investigation, a citation may be issued to the dog owner.
 Animal owners are also responsible for picking up animal waste immediately.
 Complaints about accumulations of animal waste can also be directed to Animal Control.
-Appropriate permits are required for multiple pets.
 Also, aggressive animals must be restrained by appropriate fencing, as approved by the Baltimore City Zoning Department, to ensure public safety.

 It is unlawful to play basketball, football, or any other ball sport in, on, or about any public street, alley, lane, or other thoroughfare in Baltimore City.
 Please limit these activities to designated recreational sites.
 Violations of this City ordinance can be reported by calling 311.